pachyderm/docs-content/2.4.x/reference/helm-values.md

 ### ingress

 {{% notice warning %}}
-`ingress` will be removed from the helm chart once the deployment of Pachyderm with a proxy becomes mandatory.
+`ingress` will be removed from the helm chart once the deployment of {{%productName%}} with a proxy becomes mandatory.
 {{% /notice %}}

 This section is to configure an ingress resource for an existing ingress controller.